 Molecular insights into the early larval discrimination in Apis mellifera

 The molecular basis of sex determination is well understood in the western honey bee Apis mellifera, in which the complementary sex determinant (csd) gene acts as the primary signal for sex determination of a downstream gene regulatory cascade based on allelic endowment.
 Homozygous csd individuals develop into diploid drones and have zero fitness, as they are recognized and removed by worker bees shortly after hatching.
 The signal that triggers this behavior is not yet known, but it has been proposed that cuticular hydrocarbons (CHC) play an important role in the differentiation of these diploid drone larvae.
-The aim of this project is to gain insight into the underlying genetic mechanism that leads to the altered phenotype.
+The objective of this project is to analyze paired samples of wild and managed honey bee populations to gain insights into potential signatures of domestication in honey bee genomes.

 Honeybees are the most important pollinators of the cultural landscape but their health is affected by many environmental factors.
 Within the last years, microbial intestinal biocoenosis (intestinal microbiota) became more important to obtain a healthy and resistant immune system.
 The research of the environmental components (pesticide, feeding quality, aso) interacting with the microorganism causing a debilitating effect on the immune system and the health of the bees is at the very beginning.